ssu-humane/ssu-humane.github.io/_pages/home.md

 permalink: /
 ---

-Human-centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for a better world.
+Human-centered Data Science Laboratory(인간 중심 데이터 과학 연구실, HUMANE Lab) at Soongsil University is a dynamic research group where people bring together to study data science and artificial intelligence technologies for making a social impact.

 We are **HUMAN-CENTERED** research group from three perspectives:
-1. **Problem and Data**: we tackle human-centered problems that emerge from human behaviors and social interactions, and to the end, we focus on human-generated data such as behavioral records, text, images, etc.
+1. **Problem**: we tackle human-centered social problems that emerge in human behaviors and social interactions.
-2. **Method**: we study technical components in data-driven solutions that facilitate human usages, such as interpretability in deep learning and causal inference approaches.
+2. **Data**: we focus on human-generated data such as behavioral records, text, images, etc. in online social platforms (e.g., news, social media).
-3. **Member**: we respect diversity of the members and participation of underrepresented groups (e.g., females, foreign students) are welcomed.
+3. **Method**: we study technical components in data-driven solutions that facilitate human usages, such as interpretability in deep learning and causal inference approaches.

-Currently, HUMANE Lab is actively working on fascinating real-world projects addressing human-centered problems in social media environments such as Instagram, Twitch, Twitter, and Facebook through multimodal deep learning technologies.
-We are collaborating with scholars in international organizations such as UCLA, Stanford, Singapore Management Univ., Adobe Research and domestic institutes such as KAIST and IBS.
-Previous research has been published at premier conference venues (AAAI, WWW, CSCW, etc.) and journals (Journal of Advertising, IEEE Access).
+Currently, HUMANE Lab is actively working on fascinating real-world projects addressing human-centered problems in social media environments such as Instagram, Twitch, Twitter, and Facebook through **natural language processing (NLP)** and **multimodal deep learning** technologies.
+We are collaborating with scholars in international organizations such as UCLA, Stanford, and Adobe and domestic institutes such as KAIST and IBS.
+We aim at presenting research at top-tier conference venues and journals.

  **We are looking for passionate new graduate students/undergraduate interns to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **.** **We(I) are waiting for you!**